By Rand Kreycik

 I don’t want to be “that guy.”
 I want to be like my Warrior King – the second Adam who gave all for the Bride (the Church) he loved.
 I want to be That Guy.

 Oh Lord Jesus, make me a man of courage – a fighter, a protector, a defender, a rescuer like you.
 Help me to see that all my small, seemingly inconsequential, daily decisions greatly impact my beloved wife, my precious children, and all those around me.
-Thank you that I can change the world – a decision at a time – by stepping up and manning up in your Spirit of power, love, and self control (2 Timothy 1:7).
+Thank you that I can change the world – a decision at a time – by stepping up and manning up in your Spirit “of power and love and self control” (2 Timothy 1:7, ESV).
 Amen.